President Trump's vegetarian meal in India sparks outrageous online reaction

 *Trump after seeing Brocolli and Corn Button Samosa on menu* pic.twitter.com/BF27ovGtTs— Meghnad (@Memeghnad) February 24, 2020

-The meal was created to reflect a typical Gujarati diet, it also included tender coconut water (in a tetra pack), assorted canned guava and orange juice, honey bee, 7grain and choco-chip cookies, apple pie, and fresh fruit.
+The meal, which was created to reflect a typical Gujarati diet, also included tender coconut water (in a tetra pack), assorted canned guava and orange juice, honey bee, 7grain and choco-chip cookies, apple pie, and fresh fruit.

 Some took to Twitter to demand why the coconut water was served in a tetra pack instead of in its raw form and why the assorted juices were canned.